Lejondary/gft-bot/README.md

 ### Purpose

 GFT-Bot's main goal is to provide outstanding support to the visitors of the website it is hosted on.
-It allows visitors to get information about the developer and their portofolio as quickly as possible.
+It allows visitors to get information about the developer and their portfolio as quickly as possible.
 GFT-Bot is intended for use by developers who want to add a unique element to their portfolio website.

 ### Key Features